-- Optional 2-Wire and 4-Wire interface modules. - Optional Main Station linking (LAN or Fiber or combination). - Expansion option to enable talk and listen on more than four channels. - Beltpacks and wall/desktop Remote Stations that connect to a system that contains a Main Station.
+- Optional 2-Wire and 4-Wire interface modules. - Optional Main Station linking (LAN or Fiber or combination). - Expansion option to enable talk and listen on more than four Channels. - A choice of beltpacks and the option of wall/desktop Remote Stations that connect to a system that contains a Main Station.